“Build an outstanding youth program which inspires wrestling excellence”

-includes every participant.
-No one sits on the bench and no wrestlers are
+team sports, wrestling includes every participant.
+No one sits on the bench and no

-*Make wrestling a fun learning experience for everyone involved; All our funds help to host several matches and tournaments each year,
+- Make wrestling a fun learning experience for everyone involved; child/parent

 improvement regardless of experience or skill level

-*Teach the value of sportsmanship including the showing of respect
+- Teach the value of sportsmanship including the showing of respect for referees,

-*Wrestling is a sport of building blocks, blocks for a sturdy
+- Wrestling is a sport of building blocks, blocks for a sturdy foundation for

-allows us to avoid the traditional candy sales, magazine sales, and car
+us to avoid the traditional candy sales, magazine sales, and car washes.
+This

-washes.
-This organization and its operation are run solely by volunteers!
+organization and its operation are run solely by volunteers!
+In this regard,

-In this regard, parent involvement is vital to our continued success.
-Your
+parent involvement is vital to our continued success.
+Your cooperation will be

 PIERCE COUNTY JUNIOR WRESTLING LEAGUE